tymyrddin/blue-linux/source/docs/data/file-encryption.md

 eCryptfs kernel module is available in all Linux kernels since 2006.
 The eCryptfs user space utilities (`ecryptfs-utils`) are available in all major Linux distributions.

+## VeraCrypt

+[VeraCrypt](https://www.veracrypt.fr/en/Home.html) is a fork of the discontinued TrueCrypt project.
+It is a free and open-source utility for on-the-fly encryption (OTFE).
+The software can create a virtual encrypted disk that works just like a regular disk but within a file.
+It can also encrypt a partition or (in Windows) the entire storage device with pre-boot authentication.